TestingDocs.com

 Examples Table: Repeating a Scenario

-In this post, we will discuss the Examples table in JBehave story.
-We can use it to run repeating alike scenarios.
+In this post, we will discuss the Examples table in the JBehave story.
+We can use it to run repeating-like scenarios.
 Also, we can data drive the scenario and repeat it as many times as the number of data rows in the examples table.

 Repeating a Scenario

-We will see a simple scenario of adding 2 numbers and repeat the scenario multiple times.
-Also, this can be achieved by injecting parameters to the java method with @Named annotation.
-The java method will execute the number of times as the number of rows in the Examples table.
+We will see a simple scenario of adding 2 numbers and repeating the scenario multiple times.
+Also, this can be achieved by injecting parameters to the Java method with @Named annotation.
+The Java method will execute the number of times as the number of rows in the Examples table.
 Furthermore, the example is a simplification of stated: Annotated @Named Parameters Example

 Examples tables require parameters for the textual step to be matched to step methods.